hendaniel/hendaniel/README.md

 Hi there! 👋

-I’m Daniel, a JavaScript lover and web developer passionate, Im so courios about last trends in code design, security, and best practices.
+I’m Daniel, a JavaScript fan and web developer passionate, Im so courious about last trends in code design, security, and best practices.
 I enjoy teaching and mentoring!

 ## 💼 Skills